WHITWORTH AND OTHER BRITISH THREADS

 SAE UNF Unified National Fine is equivalent to BSF

-BSC or CEI thread has no American counterpart.
-The thread angle also differs from other British threads runing at a 60 degrees rather than a 55 degrees angle.
+BSC (British Standard Cycle) or CEI (Cycle Engineers’ Institute) thread has no American counterpart.
+The thread angle also differs from other British threads running at a 60 degrees rather than a 55 degrees angle.
 All sizes 1⁄4 inch and larger use 26 threads per inch (tpi), making them similar to 1 mm ISO threads, which are 25.4 per inch and also run at a 60 degrees angle.

 Just to confuse things even more is the fact the miniature thread sizes are in reverse.
 In other words, with the SAE convention, the larger the number the larger the bolt size.
 Naturally, the British go in reverse, the lower the number, the larger the bolt size so “0 BA” is the largest and “16 BA” is the smallest.
 (Yeah, I know, go figure..!!)
 To put things in perspective, a 10-32 is roughly equivalent to a 2BA.

 There is, in fact, method to this madness.
 Peter Bready points out that “The BA size numbers are actually functional in generating the pitch of the fasteners; and the diameters are derived from the pitches.”
 According to British Standard BS 93 – 1951, the basic sizes in millimeters for pitch and major diameter are rounded off in each case to the second significant figure after calculation from the formulae given below:

 The pitches, in millimeters, are calculated from the formula p = (0.9)n